-Section XIV-Other Support
+Section XIII- Other Support

-List any and all active and pending support for each key personnel.
+List any and all active and pending support for the applicant.
 No page limit applies to the Other Support information.

-Other Support includes all financial resources, whether Federal, non-Federal, commercial, or institutional, available in direct support of an individual's research endeavors, including but not limited to research grants, cooperative agreements, contracts, and/or institutional awards.
+Other Support includes all financial resources, whether Federal, non-Federal, commercial or institutional, available in direct support of an individual's research endeavors, including but not limited to research grants, cooperative agreements, contracts, and/or institutional awards.

 Please specify who the Primary Investigator is for all other support listed.
 Prizes or gifts do not need to be included.

 The American Lung Association will not award funds to duplicate any work that is being supported by other funding agencies.
 Budgetary overlap is not permitted; however, scientific overlap will be evaluated on an individual basis.
 In cases of significant scientific overlap, a successful applicant will have the option to choose between the American Lung Association award and that of the other organization or agency.
-Applicants who receive mentored awards are not allowed to have scientific overlap between their grants and any grants of other PIs that provide salary support to the applicant.